 Is It True That Oatmeal Can Promote Weight Loss?

-There’s no doubt that plenty of people have used oatmeal as a foundation food in their fat loss program; in fact, many bodybuilders have used oatmeal in their diets and have been able to achieve extremely low body fat percentages, even in the single digits range while consuming oatmeal daily!
+There’s no doubt that plenty of people have used oatmeal as a foundation food in their fat loss program; in fact, bodybuilders have used oatmeal as a staple in their diet and have been able to achieve extremely low body fat percentages, even in the single digits range while consuming oatmeal daily!

 Oatmeal can definitely be a good addition to many people’s fat loss arsenal, but is it right for everyone?

 Oats are almost entirely made up of carbohydrates, with a little protein and fat mixed in.
-Based on recommendation of the proponents of the low-carbohydrate movement, you should avoid oatmeal like the plague or risk a life of fat loss frustration…
+Based on recommendation of the low-carbohydrate movement, you should avoid oatmeal like the plague or risk a life of fat loss frustration…

 Answer: Both, depending on the person.
 (No surprise here)…